 Since CNC involves cutting material away from an original block, there is always going to be a mess afterward.
 These pieces of material need to be cleaned afterward and disposed of, which isn’t required from 3D printing.
 Since additive manufacturing forms an object on the build platform from material fed into the machine, there is no mess except supports (if used).
 This makes 3D printing the more ethical of the two methods as there is less unused waste.

 Overall to conclude, there is no perfect, one-size-fits-all technique.
-Though both methods are very competent and useful technologies, the most appropriate one will depend on the material, geometric complexity, manufacturing volume, and budget.
+Though both methods are very competent and useful technologies, the most appropriate one will depend on the material, geometric complexity, manufacturing volume, und Budget.
 To find out which is best for your particular job, we advise you to approach a local or international service and ask for their advice.
 If attempting to manufacture in-house, reflect on the machinery available to you and decide whether it is appropriate for the job at hand.